A look at the ways in which you can structure your company and some of the reasons for, and potential tax benefits of

 Whenever moving assets around a group, as opposed to acquiring new assets where the assets can be acquired directly into the relevant holding company, care is required to ensure that creditors are not being prejudiced.

-Whilst assets that tend to appreciate in value, such as property and IP, can generally be transferred to another group company at their book value rather than market value, if they are not transferred at market value and the transferring company runs into financial difficulties the transfer is likely to be reviewed and an application could potentially be made to set it aside by the administrator or liquidator (or other affected party such as creditors).
+Whilst assets that tend to appreciate in value, such as property and intellectual property, can generally be transferred to another group company at their book value rather than market value, if they are not transferred at market value and the transferring company runs into financial difficulties the transfer is likely to be reviewed and an application could potentially be made to set it aside by the administrator or liquidator (or other affected party, such as creditors).

 A sale of the assets (at market value) and leaseback to the trading company may be an alternative option that would help to protect against such insolvency risks.